 Also Rankedsee more on Jodie Foster

-Brooke Shields’s mother, Teri Shields, let her daughter participate in some questionable “artistic” projects when she was still a prepubescent girl.
-Perhaps the mom's most controversial move was signing off on a photo shoot with Gary Gross, that featured a 10-year-old Shields with a full face of makeup, completely nude.
+Brooke Shields’s mother, Teri Shields, caught flak in the 1970s for letting her daughter participate in some mature projects when she was still a young girl.
+Teri's most controversial move was signing off on a photo shoot with Gary Gross, which featured a 10-year-old Shields completely nude and wearing heavy makeup.

-The other project in which a young Shields is disgustingly sexualized is Louis Malle’s 1978 Pretty Baby.
+Louis Malle’s 1978 film Pretty Baby was also the subject of intense debate.
 In the film, Shields plays Violet, a young girl who lives in a brothel with Hattie (Susan Sarandon), her prostitute mother.
 After Violet’s virginity is sold off, she too becomes a prostitute.
-Brooke was only 12 years old when they filmed the movie, which features numerous scenes of her topless and in overtly sexual situations.
+Shields was only 11-years-old when they filmed the movie, and it features numerous scenes of her topless and in overtly sexual situations.
+Shields herself, however, has said she has no regrets about the role.

 #18 on The Greatest '80s Teen Starssee more on Brooke Shields

 The 2007 film Hounddog caused an enormous uproar upon its release.
-The story follows Lewellen (Dakota Fanning), a young Elvis-loving girl growing up in the Southern United States in the ‘60s.
-One infamous scene caused the chairman of the Christian Film and Television Commission to denounce Hounddog for violating childhood decency laws.
+The story follows Lewellen (Dakota Fanning), a young Elvis-loving girl growing up in the southern United States in the 1960s.
+One short scene in particular had some people concerned for Fanning.

 Also Rankedsee more on Dakota Fanning